somsubhra04/somsubhra.github.io/_pages/hobbies.md

 <blockquote>

-A smooth sea never made a skilled sailor ~ Roosevelt
+<i class="fas fa-quote-left">A smooth sea never made a skilled sailor ~ Roosevelt
 <br>

 Everything you can imagine is real ~ Picasso